OpenTrial - equity's guardian.

 Fabricated Charges, Intimidation, 6-week Unlawful Detention, Bribery, Extortion, Threats from Criminal Underworld, Family Torn Apart, Business Ruined, Workers Unemployed, Export Revenues Lost, Physical and Mental Health Problems, Prosecutor Relocated, Interpol Red Notice Issued for Entirely Different Offence.

-Patrick John Finlay (an Australian citizen) agrees to buy shares in Barry Kevin Grossman's (an Australian citizen) foreign investment company in Indonesia.
+Patrick John Finlay (an Australian citizen) agrees to buy shares in Barry Kevin Grossman's (an Australian citizen who went to live on Bali, Indonesia in 1999) foreign investment company in Indonesia.
 After making some currency transfers in respect of and paying some Australian suppliers to Grossman's company in lieu of his obligations under this agreement, Finlay defaults and has 'second thoughts', while he and Tony Kresa, unknown to Barry Grossman, bypass the latter commercially, using contacts and information Grossman provided to them as persons contracted to buy shares in his company.
 In response to Grossman's confrontational and accusatory approach, seven months later, Finlay approaches Bali Police Chief Ashikin Hussein and others to exert pressure on Grossman ostensibly to resolve what appears to be a civil matter, by charging Grossman with the crime of fraud/embezzlement in relation to the supply of unspecified goods.
 As the matter escalates, things get completely out of hand and Grossman is unlawfully jailed, threats are made to extort money from him and even an Interpol Red Notice is issued, but rather oddly, in respect of a charge of counterfeiting/forgery.
 N.B: Finlay has a criminal record in the United Kingdom and allegedly confessed to other serious crimes to Grossman during their business relationship.

 CHALLENGE TO THE AUTHORITIES

 It is clear in this case that proper legal procedures have not been followed, prompting one to ask, 'Why?'
 OpenTrial promotes transparency to deter the abuse of legal procedures, and our simple challenge to the Indonesian authorities is: if there is adequate evidence to prosecute Barry Grossman then undertake to properly conduct an open trial of him that complies with international fair trial standards and is fully monitored and recorded.
 Grossman has consistently expressed his willingness to cooperate in such a fair and transparent process.
+However, despite claiming to have a LLB from York University’s Osgoode Hall Law School in Canada, to have briefly worked as a litigator with a law firm in Toronto, to have taught at the University of Melbourne’s Faculty of Law in Australia, to have worked for several years as a litigation consultant to the national Australian firm of Freehill, Hollingdale & Page, before taking up a full time lectureship at Monash University’s Faculty of Law, he still fell seriously foul of the Indonesian criminal justice system.

 CHRONOLOGY TO END OF 2007